nventive/PromptVault/README.md

 ### Prerequisites

 - VS Code 1.70.0 or higher
-- GitHub authentication configured in VS Code
+- GitHub authentication configured in VS Code (for GitHub repositories)
+- Azure DevOps Personal Access Token (for Azure DevOps repositories)
 - Access to a git repository with prompts and configuration files

 ### Installation